hybridgroup/commander/README.md

 #### Using a D-Pad Command Set

-1. Once selected a d-pad command set, just tap on any of the buttons, up, down, left or right.
+1. Once selected a D-Pad command set, just tap on any of the buttons, up, down, left or right.
 This will execute the command on the robot api.

 #### Command Activity Log